LEARNAcademy/syllabus/react/intro.md

 **React** is a JavaScript library used to build webpages, mobile web pages, and even native mobile applications.
 It was created by Facebook as that application grew and became more dynamic.
 It is component based, which means that we use it to build many small parts that are joined together to form an entire application.
 This feature turns out to be extremely scalable.

 React is a popular language not only because of its reusable structure but also because of its efficient response to user interactions.
-When you look at a website in the browser, you are looking at the DOM.
+When we look at a website in the browser, we are looking at the DOM.
 The **DOM** which stands for Document Object Model is the visual representation of code.
 React makes very efficient user interactions by identifying the specific element where the change occurred and only updating that particular element.

 ### React Components